brandondavid/BANG/README.md

 > - whether the company creates content for a global audience
 > - the credentials the company typically seeks in its candidates

-Following that specification in an overly literal way, gives us:
+The template record below follows that specification in an overly literal fashion.
+Certainly, it would be preferable to have `Managers`, `Tools`, and `Credentials` as their own data structures so they could be independent of `Company`, which implies that a better backend would involve an RDBMS.
 ```
     {
        "name": "ABC, Inc.",